 The tree

-Artificial trees don’t pose the same risks but due to being plastic and often structure with wire, if indigested, could cause quite serious digestive damage.
+Artificial trees don’t pose those exact same risks, but due to being plastic and often structured with wire, they can be very hazardous if your dog decides to chew on them.

-We know it’s not always possible to cut out all glass baubles or other Christmas related glass ‘ornaments’ but you should look to keep them out of your dogs reach.
-It goes without saying smashed glassed from an excited bouncy dog could result in paw problems or, if eaten or chewed, cuts to their nose, throat and digestive system.
+We know it’s not always possible to cut out all glass baubles or other Christmas-related glass ornaments, but you should certainly always aim to keep them out of your dog’s reach.
+It goes without saying that smashed glass from an excited and bouncy dog could result in injuries to paws, snout, mouth and more, depending on how curious your pup happens to be.

 Tinsel and tummies

-- Christmas pudding, mince pies and Christmas cake (as they will contain currants, sultanas and raisins)
+- Christmas pudding, mince pies and Christmas cake (as they contain currants, sultanas, and raisins)

 - Chocolate